 3. AIoT device, AIoTF and ADM performs authentication procedure proposed for KI#2, e.g., using 5G AKA or EAP-AKA'.

 4. After successful authentication, AIOTF derives KCOMM_ENT and KCOMM_INT from agreed key during authentication procedure (e.g., KAIOTF) for the AIoT device.
 AIoT device derives KCOMM_INT and KCOMM_ENC from KAIOTF same way as AIOTF does.

+Editor’s Note: Clarification on KAIOTF derivation on AIoT device is ffs.

 5. AIOTF selects integrity and confidentiality algorithm based on Device security capabilities and algorithm priority list.
 The AIOTF generates the Register Response and integrity protects the Register Response with the KCOMM_INT and selected integrity algorithm, then partially encrypts the Registration Response with the KCOMM_ENC and selected confidentiality algorithm with the selected algorithms in clear text.
 The AIOTF sends the protected Register Response to AIoT device, and starts ciphering/deciphering (i.e., the Registration Response also is for NAS Security Mode Command).